zfrye06/Loque/Database.md

 - Admin disables certain maps for their class
 - Admin enables certain maps for their class
-- Admin enables certain maps for one student
 - Student completes map, generating score info
 - Game menu displays which maps are enabled and which are disabled (by category?)
 - Admin retrieves aggregate statistics for all students in their class